thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   We occasionally offer special last minute rates on our Seawind 1000XL for groups of up to 10 guests.*  Larger Groups and alternative vessels may be available on request...please contact us for more info!

   ![](https://ucarecdn.com/71ea2e47-98ab-4951-b7d4-f056671620e0/)

   ### What's included?

-  * Exclusive charter of the Seawind 1000XL for up to 10 guests (contact us for larger groups)
+  * Exclusive charter of the Seawind 1000XL for up to 10 guests (contact us for larger groups),

   * Skipper plus 1 crew, (we are fun and friendly, laid-back yet professional) we promise you'll love us,